robb-j/dashund/README.md

 Tools for making dashboards as simple and quick as possible

+> This document is currently an exploration into what this project could be.
+> It scopes our the ideas and interfaces it could implement.

 ## Project components

-- A CLI for managing widgets in zones
+- A CLI for managing widgets within zones
 - A CLI for authenticating third party services
 - An API for reading widgets and authorizations (authz)
 - An API for scaffolding an http API with socket based subscriptions